yiphei/yif-AI/encoder_decoder_transformer/README.md

 # Parallel Encoder-Decoder Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Current SOTA LLMs are all decoder-only models.
-Here, a new encoder-decoder transformer variant is presented where encoder and decoder run in parallel, unlike the typical implementation where they run serially (encoder first and decoder after).
+Here, a new encoder-decoder transformer variant is presented where encoder and decoder run in parallel, unlike the canonical implementation where they run serially (encoder first and decoder after).

 ## Motivations